The library defines a set of containers that have been specially tailored for embedded systems.

 Most container types have been designed to mimic, as far as possible, those found in the STL.
 Some do not have

 As the storage for all of the container types is allocated as a contiguous block, they are extremely cache friendly.

-Note: In the ETL vector<bool> really is a container and actually does contains bool.
+Note: Unlike the STL, the ETL's vector<bool> really is a container and actually does contains bool.

 For example, vector<int, 5> and vector<int, 10> will share code from ivector<int>.

 vector<int, 5>, vector<float, 7> and vector<int, 10> will all share code from vector_base.